Koenigsegg Jesko: Jesko Attack

 The Jesko Attack is the high-downforce, default version of the Jesko.
-This variant has a large rear-wing and a large carbon fiber front splitter that Koenigsegg claims to generate 800 kg of downforce at 155 mph, 1000 kg at 171 mph and 1400 kg at its top speed.
+This variant has a large rear wing and a large carbon fiber front splitter that Koenigsegg claims to generate 800 kg of downforce at 155 mph, 1000 kg at 171 mph and 1400 kg at its top speed.
+This car lapped the Gotland Ring in 2:56.97, beating the former record set by a Porsche 911 GT3 RS Manthey-Racing edition by nearly seven seconds.
+The car also lapped the Laguna Seca in 1:24.86.